37 North America: Medical Geography I

-The circumstances of COVID-19 are anthropologically and geographically striking now in early June 2020.
+This chapter comments on the early days of the COVID epidemic.
+Of course, there has been a plethora of information on this topic since that time.
+The circumstances of COVID-19 were anthropologically and geographically striking from the beginning.
 Spread of the disease has not produced a randomized pattern, but instead has affected Americans differently based on location and on social, racial, and ethnic patterns.

 Throughout the country, governors issued stay at home restrictions and other strategies of mitigation, including public health responses that involve testing and contact tracing, quarantining, and treating the infected.
-Significantly, there has not been a national testing and contact tracing strategy for addressing COVID-19, even though over 100,000 Americans have died from this pandemic.
-It is shocking to know that we have had more Americans die in a little over two months than we lost in Viet Nam (58,000) and the Korean War (36,000) combined.
-Columbia University issued a report that if the US had closed one week earlier and began mitigation, then 36,000 American lives could have been saved.
-Over 40 million jobs were lost in the US by May 28, 2020.
+It is shocking to know that early in the pandemic we had more Americans die in a little over two months than we lost in Viet Nam (58,000) and the Korean War (36,000) combined.

 Due to the ease of infection in places of high population density, early hot spots were Los Angeles, San Francisco, and Seattle on the west coast and New York City, New Jersey, and Boston on the east coast.
 New Orleans became a hot spot after the Mardi Gras festival.
 Detroit and Chicago were hot spots in the Midwest.
 Approximately half the country still has uncontrolled cases of COVID-19 but all the states have entered some phase of reopening the state and economy.